sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 - An Eventhouse can host multiple KQL Databases for easier management.
 It will store event data from the Eventstreams and automate transformations in real-time.
 Eventhouses are **specifically tailored** to time-based streaming, or batch events with structured, semi-structured, and unstructured data.

-- In this solution, raw events captured in the `BronzeEnergyMeter`, `BronzeLoraWan`, and `BronzeWeather` are forwarded to eg. `SilverEnergyMeterCurrent` data table, `SilverEnergyMeterVoltage` data table, `SilverLoraWanTemperature` data table, and a 'SilverWeather' materialized view.
+- In this solution, for example, raw events captured in the `BronzeEnergyMeter`, `BronzeLoraWan`, and `BronzeWeather` are forwarded to eg. `SilverEnergyMeterCurrent` data table, `SilverEnergyMeterVoltage` data table, `SilverLoraWanTemperature` data table, and a 'SilverWeather' materialized view.
 The Silver layer offers typed and de-duplicated data based on the raw data for easier querying.
 A `GoldLoraWanTemperature` materialized view is added too, providing 10-minute averages to demonstrate how reports can benefit from specialized 'gold' materialized views.

 - An Eventhouse is the best place to store streaming data in Fabric.
 It provides a highly scalable analytics system with built-in Machine Learning capabilities for discrete analytics over highly granular data.
 It's useful for any scenario that includes event-based data, for example, telemetry and log data, time series and IoT data, security and compliance logs, or financial records.